In this setup guide, we will show you how to set up your Shure SM7B dynamic microphone properly with the Focusrite Scarlett 2i2 Audio interface.

 Turn up gain as necessary

 Turn up gain as necessary: aim for -18dB to -12dB for recordings, aim for -6dB for live streaming/video conferencing

 Can the Scarlett 2i2 Power the Shure SM7B?

 The most common question with the Scarlett 2i2 and Shure SM7B combo is whether or not the interface can power the gain-hungry Shure SM7B.
 In our experience, the Scarlett 2i2 falls short of powering the Shure SM7B effectively.

 Without assistance from an inline preamp, you will have to run the Scarlett at full gain, adding noticeable noise.

 In our test, the Scarlett 2i2 had to be turned all the way up to get -15db out of the microphone.
-When we turn the Scarlett 2i2 up past 90%, we notice that it introduces a significant amount of noise, and for that reason, we recommend using an external in-line pre-amp like the Cloudlifter or FetHead.
+When we turn the Scarlett 2i2 up past 90%, we notice that it introduces a significant amount of noise, so we recommend using an external in-line pre-amp like the Cloudlifter or FetHead.

 Scarlett Air Mode with Shure SM7B

-Generally speaking, we find the Air Mode on the Scarlett 2i2 Audio Interface complementary with the Shure SM7B Dynamic Microphone.
-It brightens up the SM7B and makes it a bit easier to listen to.
+Generally, we find the Air Mode on the Scarlett 2i2 Audio Interface complementary with the Shure SM7B Dynamic Microphone.
+It brightens the SM7B and makes it easier to listen to.